 CTL: What we do

-- We manage the Teaching Commons online teaching and learning resource with input from other campus partners.
+- CREATE teaching resources in the Teaching Commons website with input from other campus partners

-- We offer academic skills coaching for students in time management, study skills, and more.
+- Coach grads and undergrads with our academic skills coaching in time management, study skills, and more

 CTL: What we believe